vipulnaik/working-drafts/simple-financial-advice.md

 you don't have.
 For instance, if you buy something for $2,000 with a credit card, put an extra $2,000 in your checking account.

+NOTE: Multiply the threshold by the number of people in your family that you maintain finances jointly with.

+## Pay off any high-interest loans once you have gotten to the checking account threshold

+Once you have hit the goal of always having $2,500 or more in your checking account, give priority to paying off high-interest loans or any other loans you have an obligation to pay back quickly.
+Give this higher priority than gradually growing your savings buffer, or any discretionary spending that you can defer at low cost.

 ## Build up a 30,000 USD (6-12 month saving buffer) in a reasonably liquid account before you diversify into other investments

 Having $30,000 in a savings account or money market account will cover